soulflyer/emacs-live/README.md

 # Emacs Live

+This is a version of the excellent, but no-longer maintained, [emacs-live](http://github.com/overtone/emacs-live).
+It's modified to use emacs packages wherever possible so things are easier to keep up to date.
+The early versions are pretty close to the original in functionality but naturally will diverge as I include more and more of my own personal preferences.
+Feel free to use it, but I take no responsibility for any subsequent yak's that require shaving.

 An opinionated set of defaults for getting started with a specific focus on live coding with [Overtone](http://overtone.github.io) and [Quil](http://github.com/quil/quil).
 However, it's not just a one trick